 In recent years, artists like Lil Baby, Young Thug, Vince Staples, and Denzel Curry have emerged as the vanguard of a new generation, fearlessly pushing the boundaries of hip hop culture and paving the way for fresh talent to make their mark.
 And over all these decades, rap fans and hip hop heads have sat around debating — who is the best rapper of all time?
 On this list, we’ll pay homage to the old school originators made all this possible, as well as the new wave innovators keeping hip hop alive and thriving.

-So let’s get into it.
-From Nas, 2Pac, Jay-Z and The Notorious B.I.G., to Kendrick Lamar, Drake, Future and J. Cole, here are the top 100 best rappers of all time.
+So let’s get into it, we ain’t talking about the Billboard Top 100, we are ranking the top 100 best rappers of all time, from Nas, Tupac, Jay-Z and Biggie, to Kendrick Lamar, Drake, Future and J. Cole, here are the top 100 best rappers of all time.

 Essential listening: Mista Don’t Play: Everythangs Workin (2001)